floralsea/dd2480-lab3/report.md

 by **Xu Zuo** is `5`, since we can't avoid the `switch` clause, we could only reduce it by 4, while this also meets the requirement.

 For `readObjectCB` function, **Wen Biming** refactored it and reduced the complexity by **70%**, which can be found in this [commit](https://github.com/floralsea/dd2480-lab3/commit/056f79a31ca6b025fe412cf70b826ee55ffcccfd)

+For `findStringEnd()`, **Gustav Wallin** refactored it and reduced complexity by **40%** found in this [commit](https://github.com/floralsea/dd2480-lab3/commit/7ad1ed8a170fcad35a3d660f1e4b8171558a8c43) or by ```git diff 7ad1ed8 67ed156```.
+The refactored function was also unit tested.
+The original function's CC is `10`, and the refactored function has CC `6`, as measured by Lizard.
+The function could be further refactored, but given that its now within a lower and more acceptable CC and the most complex part has been refactored, it was considered sufficient.

 ## Coverage